Priyanca Radhakrishnan

 Priyanca Radhakrishnan (born 1979) is a New Zealand politician who has been elected to the New Zealand parliament since the 2017 general election as a representative of the New Zealand Labour Party and was Minister for the Community and Voluntary Sector from 2020 to 2023.

 Early life and career

 Radhakrishnan was born in Chennai, India, to Malayali Nair parents.
 Her great-grandfather, Dr C. R. Krishna Pillai, was associated with left-wing politics in India, and played an instrumental role in the formation of the state of Kerala.
 She grew up in Singapore before moving to New Zealand.
 In Singapore she got her first job at around 16 years of age as an educational entertainer, performing educational skits for kindergarten children.
 She attended Victoria University of Wellington and graduated with a master's degree in development studies.

 After graduating, Radhakrishnan worked as a social worker among the Indian community in Auckland.
 She joined the New Zealand Labour Party in 2006 and has worked on the internal party policy development process and has been active in both local and regional party organisation.

 Political career

+At the election, Radhakrishnan was ranked number 23 on the Labour Party list, the highest newcomer, but narrowly missed out on election due to a drop in Labour's party vote that year.